lanl/dsi/examples/rcsbpdb/README.md

 The `resources` table contains downloadable file metadata and paths associated with each structure.

 Each row corresponds to a single downloadable resource.
+Resource rows contain metadata and download paths.
+The backend does not download files automatically during metadata retrieval.
+It follows a search-then-retrieval workflow.

 Typical columns include: